Everybody's Baby: The Rescue of Jessica McClure

-Everybody's Baby: The Rescue of Jessica McClure (1989) is a dramatic television film for ABC.
+Everybody's Baby: The Rescue of Jessica McClure is a 1989 dramatic television film for ABC.
 It is based on the true story of the rescue of 18-month-old Jessica McClure who fell into an abandoned water well while playing in her aunt's backyard.
 It featured, as extras, many participants in the actual rescue and its coverage.

 Plot

 Jessica McClure is at her aunt's house Midland, Texas, where her mother, Cissy, is babysitting several young children.
 While the children play in the large backyard, Cissy steps inside to answer a phone call, momentarily leaving them unattended.
 When she returns, she realizes Jessica is missing.
 Assuming she might be playing hide-and-seek, Cissy asks the other children where Jessica went.
 They point to a narrow pipe, the opening of an abandoned well.
 Panicked, Cissy listens and barely hears Jessica's faint voice from deep inside.

 The first officers on the scene, Andy Glasscock and Manny Beltran, are stunned by how Jessica ended up in the pipe but are initially unsure how to rescue her.
 Soon, dozens of emergency service workers, reporters, and onlookers converge on the backyard.
 An earth-mover is brought in to excavate around the pipe, but the vibrations cause Jessica to slip even deeper.
 Police Chief Richard Czech and Fire Chief James Roberts then develop a plan to dig a parallel shaft and tunnel across to reach and rescue Jessica.
 The shaft needs to be 28 feet deep, with nearly all of it cutting through solid rock.
 Progress stalls when the rescuers encounter the tough rock, requiring a diamond-tipped drill bit to continue.
 To tunnel across to the abandoned well, rescuers are offered a high-speed water drill for free, including costs to transport.

 When the rescuers finally reach Jessica, paramedic Robert O'Donnell is tasked with retrieving her.
 However, the narrow space and his own claustrophobia force him to retreat without her.
 Overcoming his fears, O'Donnell returns to the shaft, guided by a doctor's instructions that it’s acceptable to break bones if necessary to pull her free, as long as her neck, back, and head remain unharmed.
 After spending over 58 hours trapped in the well, Jessica is eventually rescued.